-AGEC 5010 Professional Experience in Agricultural Economics (six credit hours) Fall MKTG 5133 Marketing Management AGEC 5303 Agricultural Market Policy and Organization AGEC 5343 International Agricultural Markets and Trade EEE 5333 Launching a Business: First 100 Days The comprehe nsive final examination may be administered after the student has completed one year in the program.
+AGEC .
+5010 Professional Experience in Agricultural Economics (six credit hours) AGEC 5 5000 Creative Component (two credit hours) Fall MKTG.
+5133 Marketing Management AGEC 5 5303 Agricultural Market Policy and Organization AGEC 5 5343 International Agricultural Markets and Trade EEE : 5333 Launching a Business: First 100 Days The cor mpreh ensive final examination may be administered after the stude nt has completed one year in the program.

-Professional Internship
+Professional Internship or Creative Component

-Students are responsible for finding the internship.
+Students who elect to pursue an internship are responsible for finding the internship.
 Students enroll in AGEC 5010.
 Enrollment will require permission of the instructor (Dr. Holcomb) as well as the student's committee.
 Students turn in monthly progress reports, a final report, and an evaluation form.
 Their supervisor also turns in an evaluation form.